compsy/github-class/content.md

   ![Git flow][git-flow-image]
 ]

-- With a commit you can combine all the staged files into a single update.
+- With a commit you can combine all the staged files into a single update
 - A commit comes with a commit message.
-In these messages you can write what you changed and why you changed something.
+In these messages you can write what you changed and why you changed something

+???
+With a git commit you actually combine your changes into a single sort of package, to which you provide a useful name.

 ---